 I probably argued with her, but I had no way to defend myself.
 How could I when her words didn’t compute?
 We twisted around and around the table, while I tried to make sense of them.

 What did she mean that “Christian” and “Presbyterian” weren’t the same thing?

-It was as if someone had asked me what family I belonged to, and when I answered with confidence, she shook her head, smiling, and told me I was wrong.
+It was as if someone had asked me which family I belonged to.
+When I answered with confidence, she shook her head, smiling, and told me I was wrong.

 Can I tell you what used to scare me?

 I used to be afraid I’d go too far in my theology.
 I’d ask too many questions, or read too many of the wrong books, or attend the wrong church services.
 And people would start sharing the Four Spiritual Laws with me, just like I used to do with “unbelievers” in college.

 I would be out.

 Oh, let’s get real.
 That possibility still scares me.
 I just try not to let it strangle me anymore.